adilyoltay/heartpyapp_clean/README.md

 - **Quality Assessment**: Real-time signal quality indicators and artifact rejection
 - **Visualization**: Hardware-accelerated waveform rendering with Skia
 - **Frame Processing**: Vision Camera integration with Worklets for efficient video processing
+- **New Architecture First**: Fabric renderer and TurboModules enabled by default on iOS and Android

 ## 📱 Screenshots